DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > Do not minimize the browser window.
 Inactive tabs and minimized browser windows switch
 > to a lower resource consumption mode where tests are not guaranteed to execute correctly.
 >
 > Do not zoom pages while testing.
-Tests may be unstable if the page is zoomed in or out.
+Tests may be unstable if the page is zoomed.

-During a test, TestCafe suppresses native dialogs, so they don't block the page.
-Learn how to handle native dialogs in [Handle Native Dialogs](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).
+TestCafe suppresses native dialogs during a test to prevent them from blocking the page.
+For more information on how to handle native dialogs, refer to [Handle Native Dialogs](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).

-If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
+If a browser stops responding during test execution, TestCafe restarts the browser and reruns the current test in a new browser instance.
-If the same problem occurs with this test two more times, the test run finishes, and an error is thrown.
+If the same problem occurs with this test two more times, the test run finishes and an error is thrown.

 ## Browser List